alex-mcgovern/gatsby-monorepo/packages/demo-feedback-form/README.md

 ## What's left to improve & why

+### Auth

+- **No option to add display name to user profile:** Will need to implement a second screen after auth to add display name & other details to user profile.
+Omitted due to time constraints.

 ### UI

 - **Nicer UI component for feedback modal:** Project uses a simple single select